 How Much Does a Web Developer Make?

 Web developers earn an impressive salary.
 The national average lies between $65,000 and $75,000 annually.
 An entry level web developer position generally earn over $50,000 and report high job satisfaction.
 There’s no way to know exactly how much to expect because web developer salaries vary widely between companies and locations.
 Web developers in San Francisco report an average of $100,000 per year.
 The same professionals in Atlanta earn $75,000.
 Cost of living aside, it’s clear how much of a difference location makes.

 Additionally, web developer salary depends on experience.
 Senior web developers (individuals with education and/or years of experience) earn over $90,000 on average.
 Remember, salary doesn’t include stock options and other perks offered by some tech companies, so keep that in mind when searching for a job.
 Some web developers choose not to work in an office as many freelance opportunities exist for skilled professionals.
 These jobs pay thousands for a few hours of work; web developers can earn a great living as a digital nomad.

 What Coding Languages do Web Developers Need to Know?

 Web developers need to understanding several coding and programming languages.
-All of these coding languages are vital to designing and developing a website.
+All of these coding languages are vital to web designing and web development.
 In most cases, web developers must prove their coding proficiency before hiring.
 The following coding languages represent the most basic requirements for web developers: